 Select a set of projects you want to change and then apply the changes by clicking the permission button below.
-For example, you would add a new user as a Collaborator on all existing projects by selecting “On all existing projects: in the entire org” from the dropdown menu, and then clicking the blue “Collaborator” button below.
+For example, you would add a new user as a Collaborator on all existing projects by selecting “On all existing projects: in the entire org” from the dropdown menu, and then clicking the “Collaborator” button below.

 Choosing a smaller subset of projects from the dropdown will reveal additional, more specific permission buttons as well as a section where you can add or remove roles.

 Changing the permissions on existing projects will not add that permission badge to the user’s card.
 If you make a user an admin-collaborator on all existing projects, for example, the “Admin-Collaborator” badge will not appear on their card.
 The badge on a user’s card reflects only their permissions for new projects, not existing ones.
-When you make changes to a user’s permissions on existing projects, look for a green update box in the bottom left corner of the screen to let you know that the changes have been made.
+When you make changes to a user’s permissions on existing projects, look for an update box in the bottom left corner of the screen to let you know that the changes have been made.

 You can apply changes to the roles of a user by selecting “where [user] is already a team member” from the dropdown.
 Scroll down to the bottom of the window, where you will see the option to “Add/Remove Role.”
 Select the correct role(s) of the user from the dropdowns.